zen-lang/zd/README.md

 ## Setup zen docs for your project

 You have to have installed clojure cli.

-Run it in the root of your project
+Go to the root of your project and run:

 ```
 echo ":title My first zd/note" > docs/readme.zd

 clojure -Sdeps '{:deps {zen-lang/zd {:git/url "git@github.com:zen-lang/zd.git" :sha "2ffa5788e70d99c5ccd833a22266c70a6b4b90a1"}}}' -M -m zd.dev docs zrc